Examiner's Report June 2011 Exam. Read this through and look at it when reflecting on your mock exam.

 Far fewer responses were theory-lead and if/when media theories were used they were often

+applied well to the question at hand.
 One key concern though for many candidates was to

 ensure that they took note of the key concept heading of each question and that their answer